 Software

-If you already use Rekordbox, Traktor or Serato you’re in luck.
-Engine Prime can import your existing libraries.
-While it can be a bit fiddly and works best with 3rd party plug-ins it still is a good option.
-This makes the transition to Engine Prime much smoother.
+If you already use Rekordbox, Traktor, or Serato, you’re in luck.
+Engine DJ can import your existing libraries.
+While it can be a bit fiddly and works best with 3rd party plug-ins, it still is a good option.
+This makes the transition to Engine DJ much smoother.

 Jogwheels